Eschatologue/CM_wiki/docs/class/sorcerer/lunar.md

 ### Level 18: Lunar Phenomenon

-As a Bonus Action, you can tap into a special power of your current Lunar Embodiment phase.
-Alternatively, as part of the Bonus Action you take to change your Lunar Phase using the Waxing and Waning feature, you can immediately use the power of the lunar phase you are entering:
+As a **:rsc-b: Bonus Action**{ .rsc }, you can tap into a special power of your current Lunar Embodiment phase.
+Alternatively, as part of the **:rsc-b: Bonus Action**{ .rsc } you take to change your Lunar Phase using the Waxing and Waning feature, you can immediately use the power of the lunar phase you are entering:

 ***Full Moon.*** You radiate moonlight for a moment.
 Each creature of your choice within a 30 foot Emanation from you must succeed on a Constitution saving throw against your spell save DC or have the Blinded condition until the end of its next turn.
 In addition, one creature of your choice in the Emanation regains 3d8 Hit Points.